Lower Your Energy Bill

 The FBI website explains the community outrech programs

-Motorists can file claims for vehicle damage resulting from potholes,
+Motorists can file claims for vehicle damage resulting from potholes, but restrictions apply

 – MDOT has a claims process for motorists whose vehicles are damaged by hitting a pothole on a state trunkline.